timsinashok/portfolio2.0/README.md

-# Ashok Timsina - Systems Portfolio
+# Ashok Timsina - Portfolio

 A high-end, minimalist portfolio showcasing applied AI and robotics engineering work.
 Built with React, TypeScript, and Framer Motion, featuring **interactive inverse kinematics** and a clean, systems-focused design.